-- git restore filename
+- git rebase origin/main

-- git revert filename
+- git config --optimize

 A company is transitioning from SVN to Git.
 They want to ensure their historical branches and tags are preserved.
 What migration strategy should they use?